 You are entitled to five weeks of paternity leave (vaderschapsverlof), for which you get 70% of your regular pay.
 You could get full pay if your employer is willing to supplement it.

 The Dutch want to medicalise birth as little as possible.
-Therefore the role of the doctor or a gynecologist is often minimal.
+Therefore the role of the doctor or a gynaecologist is often minimal.
 Instead, Dutch women put their faith in their midwife (verloskundige).

-Finding a midwife that suits your needs and wishes can be a bit of a challenge for expatriates, but the easiest way is asking your general practitioner for a list of local midwives.
+Finding a midwife that suits your needs and wishes can be a bit of a challenge for expatriates, but the easiest way is to ask your general practitioner for a list of local midwives.

-When you find a midwife, you will have your first appointment between week 6 to 10 of your pregnancy (zwangerschap).
+When you find a midwife, you’ll have your first appointment between weeks 6 to 10 of your pregnancy (zwangerschap).
 This first contact is the perfect opportunity to discuss how you visualise your perfect labour plan.
 Waterbirth in your living room?
 Completely in the range of possibilities.

 Your midwife will guide you during your pregnancy and in the end, helps you deliver your baby.
 If you and your midwife don’t seem to click, you can always choose to switch to another midwife during your pregnancy.

 Home births (thuisbevalling) are very common in the Netherlands.
-In fact, 30% of all births take place at home, making the Netherlands the country with the highest rate of home births in the world!
+In fact, 30% of all births take place at home, making the Netherlands the country with the highest rate of home births in the western world.

 The keyword here is again natural.
 A lot of Dutch women find that home births are much more personal and relaxed than giving birth in the clinical environment of a hospital.
-If you are that rare expatriate that wants to give birth at home, make sure you get yourself a kraampakket.
+If you are that rare expatriate that wants to give birth at home, make sure you get yourself a kraampakket (maternity package).
 This box contains all the unexpected things you need for giving birth at home.

-If only the thought of a Dutch-style home birth makes you nervous, you should make it clear to your midwife you want a hospital birth.
-Most hospitals have special information events that provide you with a look inside the maternity ward and practical information about going into labor.
+If the thought of a Dutch-style home birth makes you nervous, you should make it clear to your midwife that you want a hospital birth.
+Most hospitals have special information events that provide you with a look inside the maternity ward and practical information about going into labour.

 You should keep in mind, that if you don’t have a medical indication for a hospital birth, you need to pay a contribution (more than €300) for the costs.

 Dutch women are known for their no-nonsense mentality and extend this point of view towards giving birth.
 Most Dutch women find that pain relief is something unnecessary, and should not be taken for granted.
-And that you shouldn’t take it for granted is made painfully clear by the Dutch hospitals.
+The idea that you shouldn’t take it for granted is made painfully (pun intended) clear by the Dutch hospitals.

 If your baby decides to show up outside office hours, some hospitals won’t have an anaesthetist available and you can’t expect any pain relief.
 Getting pain relief during your home birth is not even an option since midwives are not qualified to administer anaesthetics.
 Luckily, pain is temporary…